dotnet/designs/accepted/install-locations.md

 ### Framework and SDK search
 All hosts use the same logic.

-Both framework and SDK search uses the same logic, the only difference is that frameworks are in the `share` subdirectory, while SDKs are in the `sdk` subdirectory of the install location.
+Both framework and SDK search uses the same logic, the only difference is that frameworks are in the `shared` subdirectory, while SDKs are in the `sdk` subdirectory of the install location.
 In both cases all locations listed below are searched and the complete list of all available SDKs/Frameworks is combined before making a choice which one will be used (based on version requirements).

 **Important:** There's a difference in search algorithm for `hostfxr` and for frameworks/SDKs.
 For `hostfxr` only the first available location is considered (and the highest version from that location is selected).
 For frameworks/SDKs **all** locations are considered and the best match for the requested version is selected from all those locations.